se-hw1/CineScoutp3/CONTRIBUTING.md

 ## Contributing:

-* If you would like to contribute and collaborate for this repository, then please intimate us through email at mskamat@ncsu.edu
+* If you would like to contribute and collaborate for this repository, then please intimate us through email at ntummal3@ncsu.edu .

 ## Purpose of Contributing: